alackles/CMSC-150-WT-23/_pages/syllabus.md

 ### Revisions

 Learning is a non-linear process.
+One of the best ways to learn something is to do it wrong, then take feedback on how to do it better.

+#### Homework and Labs

-One of the best ways to learn something is to do it wrong, then take feedback on how to do it better. **For that reason, any and all homeworks and labs in this class can be revised up until the end of the term**.
+**For that reason, any and all homeworks and labs in this class can be revised up until the end of the term**.
 This is to give you the ability to control your own time management and offer flexibility; however, to protect my own time and flexibility, there are some guidelines.

 If you are revising **within one week** of the original feedback, I will guarantee feedback within a week of your revised submission.